Cambis/silverstripe-rector/README.md

 declare(strict_types=1);

 use Rector\Config\RectorConfig;
+use SilverstripeRector\Set\ValueObject\SilverstripeSetList;
 use SilverstripeRector\Silverstripe52\Rector\Class_\AddHasManyMethodAnnotationsToDataObjectRector;

 return RectorConfig::configure()
-    ->withBootstrapFiles([
-        // Include the bootstrap file to access the Configuration API __DIR__ . '/vendor/cambis/silverstripe-rector/bootstrap.php'
+    ->withSets([
+        SilverstripeSetList::WITH_DEPENDENCY_INJECTION,
+        SilverstripeSetList::WITH_SERVICES,
     ])
     ->withRules([
-        // This rule will fail without the bootstrap file AddHasManyMethodAnnotationsToDataObjectRector::class
+        // This rule will fail without the afformentioned sets AddHasManyMethodAnnotationsToDataObjectRector::class,
     ]);
 ```